Area road closings, delays announced

 SR 96, from SR 13 to the Ashland County Line, and SR 603, from SR 96 to SR 61, will have intermittent daytime lane closures for a resurfacing project.
 Traffic will be maintained with flaggers as needed.
 The project is expected to be complete October 31, 2016.

 SR 97, at its interchange with Interstate 71, has narrowed lanes of traffic for a minor widening project.
 During this phase of the project, two lanes of traffic will be maintained in each direction and restricted to 10 feet lane widths.
 One lane of traffic will be maintained with flaggers.
-The project is expected to be complete in September 2016.
+The project is expected to be complete by the end of November 2016.

 WAYNE COUNTY